ArupBharali/LearningProject/questions.md

 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
 () => computeExpensiveValue(a, b): a function that returns the value you want to memoize.

-[a, b]: dependency array — if any of these change, the function will re-run.
+[a, b]: dependency array — if unknown of these change, the function will re-run.

 🔧 When to Use useMemo
 Expensive Calculations: Large loops, data processing, or filtering that’s slow.